lipusz/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 ---
-header-id: search-tuning-customizing-search-results
+header-id: search-tuning-customizing-search-results-with-result-rankings
 ---

-# Search Tuning: Customizing Search Results
+# Search Tuning: Customizing Search Results with Result Rankings

 [TOC levels=1-4]

-| **Known Issues:** There are several known  issues for Result Rankings.
-See
-| [LPS-99540](https://issues.liferay.com/browse/LPS-99540) for the complete list.

 Starting with @product-ver@ Service Pack 1, new search tuning features are available for administrative Users: Custom Result Rankings is one of them.

-Search Tuning features like Result Rankings are only supported when using Elasticsearch as the search engine.

 Result Rankings provides a brute force method for intervening into the relevance scoring of the search engine, by doing these things: